CDSoft/bang/README.md

 - `set` changes the value of an option
 - `add` adds values to the current value of an option
+- `insert` adds values before the current value of an option

 | Option        | Description                               | Default value                     |
 | ------------- | ----------------------------------------- | --------------------------------- |